 Select the checkbox next to Contacts.

-Quit ContactsMate and launch it again.
+Click the button next to the Updated contacts detected message.
 Now the added account should appear in the left sidebar.
 When you select the account, the contacts in it will appear in the area next to the sidebar.

 When you edit or delete, etc. the account’s contacts in ContactsMate, the changes will be automatically detected and synced to the account, and vice versa.

-The best contact manager for Mac lets you easily perform basic tasks.
+The best contact manager for Mac lets you easily performs basic tasks.
 Click the blue plus icon at the bottom to add contacts.
 When adding a company as a contact, you can check the box next to Company.
 Select a contact, and you can view or edit it as you wish.
 To add a field when editing, click the black plus icon in the bottom left corner of the editing area.

 Well integrated with macOS, this app enables you to directly email, call or text a contact.
 Select the specific contact and click a button under the name to start an email or a call, etc. To email a group of contacts, control-click the group (or sub-group) in the sidebar and choose Send Email.